Hand Rejuvenation

 Does hand rejuvenation really work?

 Yes!
-Although brown spots, wrinkles, and prominent veins on the hands are all-natural aspects of the aging process, non-invasive hand rejuvenation techniques can both safely and effectively reduce the appearance of aging on the hands.
+Although brown spots, wrinkles, and prominent veins on the hands are all-natural aspects of the aging process, non-invasive hand rejuvenation techniques can safely and effectively reduce the appearance of aging on the hands.
 Hand rejuvenation treatments like laser skin resurfacing, sclerotherapy, chemical peels, topical treatments, and dermal fillers are all highly successful methods to rejuvenate the hands.
-If you are looking for hand rejuvenation options, it is recommended to consult a board-certified dermatologist, like Dr. Michele Green in NYC, to achieve the best cosmetic results without unwanted side effects.
-Dr. Green has over two decades of experience in non-invasive skin rejuvenation techniques and has helped countless patients to revitalize the appearance of their hands.
+Suppose you are looking for hand rejuvenation options.
+In that case, it is recommended to consult a board-certified dermatologist, like Dr. Michele Green in NYC, to achieve the best cosmetic results without unwanted side effects.
+Dr. Green has over two decades of experience in non-invasive skin rejuvenation techniques and has helped countless patients revitalize the appearance of their hands.

 How is hand rejuvenation done?

 The first step towards hand rejuvenation is to schedule an initial consultation with a board-certified dermatologist like Dr. Michele Green.
-During the consultation, you will discuss what your aesthetic hand goals are – whether you are concerned with sun spots, skin tightening, volume restoration, or all of the above.
-Dr. Green will then go over treatment options and will answer any questions you may have.
-Afterward, you will schedule an appointment that works best with your schedule to undergo the treatment – whether it is Fraxel laser or Thermage, or a combination of treatments.
-Certain hand rejuvenation treatment options will require a topical anesthetic to minimize any discomfort or pain you may feel during the procedure.
-In these cases, Dr. Green will prescribe numbing cream that will need to be applied in a thick layer one hour prior to the appointment.
+During the consultation, you will discuss your aesthetic hand goals – whether you are concerned with sun spots, skin tightening, volume restoration, or all of the above.
+Dr. Green will then review treatment options and answer any questions you may have.
+Afterward, you will schedule an appointment that works best with your schedule to undergo the treatment – whether it is Fraxel laser, Thermage, or a combination of treatments.
+Specific hand rejuvenation treatment options will require a topical anesthetic to minimize any discomfort or pain you may feel during the procedure.
+In these cases, Dr. Green will prescribe numbing cream that must be applied in a thick layer one hour before the appointment.

-If you are undergoing hand fillers, you will be advised to avoid blood thinning agents like aspirin, Coumadin, Warfarin, fish oil, vitamin E, and multivitamins for one week prior to minimize bruising and swelling.
-For similar reasons, it is best to avoid alcohol 48 hours before any injections, as alcohol acts as a vasodilator and contributes to bruising and swelling.
-Depending on the type of treatment, the severity of the sun damage and skin concerns, and your personal aesthetic goals, multiple treatment sessions may be needed to achieve optimal cosmetic results.
+If you are undergoing hand fillers, you will be advised to avoid blood thinning agents like aspirin, Coumadin, Warfarin, fish oil, vitamin E, and multivitamins for one week before to minimize bruising and swelling.
+For similar reasons, it is best to avoid alcohol 48 hours before injections, as alcohol acts as a vasodilator and contributes to bruising and swelling.
+Multiple treatment sessions may be needed to achieve optimal cosmetic results depending on the type of treatment, the severity of the sun damage and skin concerns, and your personal aesthetic goals.

 What is used for hand rejuvenation?

-There are several different treatment options that can be used for hand rejuvenation.
-After a careful assessment of your hands and aesthetic goals, Dr. Green will help you navigate the best cosmetic treatments for you.
+Several different treatment options can be used for hand rejuvenation.
+After carefully assessing your hands and aesthetic goals, Dr. Green will help you navigate the best cosmetic treatments.
 These treatments may include the Fraxel laser, Intense Pulsed Light, AlexTrivantage laser, chemical peels, Thermage, and dermal fillers.
 The Fraxel laser, AlexTrivantage, and dermal fillers require a topical anesthetic to minimize any discomfort or pain you may feel during the treatment.
-In this case, Dr. Green will prescribe a numbing cream to be applied in a thick layer one hour before your appointment time.
-The numbing cream and the area undergoing treatment will be thoroughly cleaned before the procedure.
+In this case, Dr. Green will prescribe a numbing cream to be applied in a thick layer one hour before your appointment.
+The numbing cream and the treatment area will be thoroughly cleaned before the procedure.
 After the procedure, Dr. Green may recommend specific skin care products or a skincare protocol to maintain and prolong your ideal cosmetic results.

 What are the results of hand rejuvenation treatment?

 The results of hand rejuvenation treatments are dependent on what you are trying to treat and the results you are trying to achieve.
 Different treatment options will yield specific results and may have varying times before results show.
-Some procedures, such as dermal fillers like Restylane, provide immediate results as soon as the procedure is complete.
+Some procedures, such as dermal fillers like Restylane, provide immediate results as soon as the process is complete.
 However, hyaluronic acid dermal fillers typically take up to two weeks to fully integrate into the skin, as there may be temporary bruising and swelling with any cosmetic injections.
-Dr. Green will have you return about two weeks post-injections to see if any additional treatment is needed.
+Dr. Green will have you return about two weeks post-injections to see if additional treatment is needed.
 Other dermal fillers, such as Sculptra injections, can take up to six weeks for optimal results since it takes time for collagen to build up.
 Laser treatments can take one or multiple treatments to reverse sun damage and remove brown spots.
 With minimally-invasive lasers, such as the AlexTrivantage laser, sunspots can often be treated in one to two sessions, with only a few days of recovery.
-Thermage laser treatment takes longer to see the cosmetic results, as it can take 4 to 6 months for collagen remodeling and full cosmetic effect.
+Thermage laser treatment takes longer to see the cosmetic results, as collagen remodeling and full cosmetic effect can take 4 to 6 months.
 These procedures all work towards making your hands look and feel younger.

 AlexTrivantage for sun spots, 1 month post treatment